ToledoCodes/website/docs/fellowship/index.md

 ## Why Toledo Codes is doing this

 We're a student-led tech community building pathways from campus to career.
 The Fellowship gives students real consulting-style experience while delivering meaningful innovation for Toledo.

+# UToledo Student Organization
+### Student‑led.
+Impact‑driven.
+Open to all disciplines.

+The UToledo Student Organization for Toledo Codes is the on‑campus engine that powers fellowship projects.
+Members collaborate in squads (Product, Engineering, Data, Design, Ops) to build, test, and ship the Batting Cleanup system and future fellowship initiatives.

+### What the Org Does

+- Weekly working sessions and office hours

+- Tech talks and workshops (RAG systems, data pipelines, civic UX)

+- Partner demos and stakeholder feedback sessions

+- Build‑in‑public updates and campus showcases

 <div class="apply-cta">
   <a href="https://docs.google.com/forms/d/e/1FAIpQLSfyoAqR_9zDGNrfUmt51SS-bK4IKaEPsRvxfMi9IPlblUFg1g/viewform?usp=send_form" class="apply-button" target="_blank" rel="noopener noreferrer">👉 Apply to Join the Fellowship</a>